-The aim of this page is to let people know what my PhD research area is and how this is beneficial to the judo community.
-I am currently a full-time member of staff at Anglia Ruskin University and therefore they are funding me to complete a PhD part-time over 5-6 years.
+The aim of this page is to show the research I am doing in judo performance, what other research I am involved in and how this is beneficial to the judo community.
+I am currently a full-time member of staff at Anglia Ruskin University and therefore am expected to conduct research as part of my work.

 Some might ask why this is important.
-Well, in the UK, high performance judo has a budget of £7.9m of the tax payers money over a four year cycle.
-For arguments sake lets say this is split 50/50 for men and women, that is almost £1m per year of tax payers money to get a maximum of 7 Olympic medals.
-If we were spending this much tax payers money on anything else you would expect the delivery system to be very well researched so why not judo?
-Currently training is based upon the opinions of the performance director and her coaches, is this adequate?
-Obviously only London 2012 can decide if it is adequate although only having won one Olympic medal since 1992 might be an indicator.
+Well, in the UK, high-performance judo has a budget for London, Rio and the Tokyo Olympic cycles have been between approximately £7.5m – £7.9m per cycle of taxpayers money.
+For argument’s sake, lets say this is split 50/50 for men and women, that is almost £1m per year of taxpayers money to get a maximum of 7 Olympic medals.
+If we were spending this much taxpayers money on anything else you would expect the delivery system to be very well researched so why not judo?

 Developing an understanding of how women’s judo is different from men’s can inform coaches of how best to train female judo players.